Feneg/z3-tracker/README.md

 A project like this will always come with a plethora of bugs -- especially on weirder settings.
 However, there are a few areas where users should be especially careful:

-* There are still some minor UI bugs to be sorted out.
 * Inverted crossworld shuffle (and inverted in general) probably hass issues for locations which require Moon Pearl.
 This is just a matter of me forgetting some bush or pot somewhere.
 * Support for glitched modes is limited.
 I do not wish to claim to be an authority on the rules applying to these modes, so I only included glitches which are clearly part of the item randomiser code -- which means not very many, since that code is not designed to contain such information.
 Major glitches especially mostly boils down to frame clipping without Pegasus Shoes and Bottle Music.
 * Hearts and Bottles beyond the first one are currently not tracked.
-This is mostly an issue in basic item placement where certain dungeons and bosses require this.
+This is mostly an issue in basic item placement where certain dungeons and bosses require a certain number of hearts and bottles.
 Some of these will therefore be marked as available earlier than they should.
+* The rulesets for small keys don't strictly follow the randomiser's approach of 'most stupid use' possible, although it doesn't necessarily assume the smartest one either.
 * Insanity entrance shuffle is not supported.
 While z3-tracker internally knows the difference between going in and going out, I couldn't come up with a good user interface.
-* Don't put any trust into the dungeon availability display, especially in anything that deviates from the normal Standard/Open non-entranced-randomised game.
-My original idea didn't work out and I've yet to sit down and think of something else.
-* Possession of bombs isn't consistently checked (but the randomiser assumes them to always be available anyway).
+* Possession of bombs (or rather the ability to damage enemies) isn't consistently checked (but the randomiser assumes bombs to always be available anyway).
-* Some options (notably most of the sword options) don't actually change the tracker behaviour.
 * While the randomiser always requires Silver Arrows for defeating Ganon, z3-tracker only does so for basic item placement.
 This is by design.
+* In case somebody is wondering what the enemiser option is for: East Palace, Dark Palace and Ganon's Tower have slight changes in rules to account for the absence of Eyegores.
 * Many people who have only come in contact with the the Twitch-centred community surrounding the VT8 randomiser and their nomenclature will probably find some location names unfamiliar.

 Bugs may be reported on Github.
 Bug reports should include the contents of the config directory.
 If you're feeling adventurous, you can also take a look at the ruleset/vt8 directory.
 This is where the actual location rules reside.
 They should be easy to read.

 ### Credits

-- The authors of the entrance randomiser variant of the VT8 randomiser.
-(No worries, I didn't incorporate any code this time.)
+- The authors of various Zelda 3 randomisers of the last 30 years.
+Some of the ruleset code is based on very old data sets, some of it is gleaned from the current VT8 randomiser.
 - I also had a cursory look around other trackers before writing this one, most notably Orphis' (sadly unfinished) entrance tracker.
 - The artwork (owned by Nintendo) was copied from various places.